sebschmi/snakemake-turso/README.md

 Using `less logs/latest/run_on_turso.log` you can track the progress of the latest execution of snakemake.

 **WARNING:** before starting snakemake again, always make sure that the previous snakemake process was terminated!
 You can check for that with e.g. `ps ux | grep snakemake`.

+**WARNING:** before starting snakemake again, always check if there are still any slurm jobs under your username!
+You can check for that with e.g. `squeue -o '%A %.28R %j' -u <your-username>`